 During your visit, your hygienist will also have an opportunity to clean your teeth.
 While brushing and flossing at home do a lot to keep bacteria and plaque away from your smile, certain parts of it are harder to reach than others.
 With our advanced tools, we can clean your teeth more thoroughly and give your smile greater protection from problems like tooth decay and gum disease.

-Last but not least, your next checkup will give Dr. Bickford and Dr. Shirley an opportunity to talk with you about your brushing and flossing regimen.
+Last but not least, your next checkup will give Dr. Shirley, Dr. Cannon, and Dr. Bickford an opportunity to talk with you about your brushing and flossing regimen.
 For optimal oral health, we recommend brushing at least twice a day—though it’s better if you can do so after every meal—and flossing at least once a day.
 We might also recommend using a quality mouthwash.
 Some mouthwashes are designed to kill the bacterial plaque that causes gum disease while others contain fluoride and are made to strengthen your enamel against decay.
 Regardless of which you ultimately use, you can look forward to a stronger, healthier smile that simultaneously improves your oral and overall well-being.